AI Reliance and Decision Quality: Fundamentals, Interdependence, and the Effects of Interventions: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we propose a framework to understand and analyze the interdependence between reliance behavior and decision-making accuracy in AI-assisted decision-making.
-We show that any given \textit{quantity} of humans' adherence to AI recommendations is associated with a specific range of attainable decision-making accuracy, depending on the \textit{quality} of reliance, i.e., humans' ability to adhere to AI recommendations if and only if they are correct.
-Vice versa, we also show that any accuracy level can be achieved through fundamentally different reliance behavior, both in terms of reliance quantity and quality.
-This has implications for assessing the effectiveness of interventions, such as explanations or other forms of decision support, in AI-assisted decision-making.
-For instance, our work highlights the importance of assessing and reporting \textit{both} effects on accuracy \textit{and} reliance behavior in order to derive meaningful implications on how such interventions affect decision-making.
-Specifically, we show an example of how assessing only effects on accuracy may lead to the wrong conclusion that an intervention was not effective when in reality it changed reliance behavior significantly.
-Even more worryingly, by not measuring or reporting effects on reliance behavior, we may conclude that an intervention led to an increase in decision-making accuracy, without understanding that this increase was driven solely by an increase in adherence \textit{quantity} while the ability to discern correct and wrong AI recommendations dropped.
+\paragraph{Summary of Findings and Implications} In this work, we study the relationship between reliance behavior and decision quality in AI-assisted decision-making.
+We show that any given \textit{quantity} of human adherence to AI recommendations is associated with a specific range of attainable decision-making accuracy, depending on the \textit{quality} of reliance, i.e., the ability of humans to adhere to AI recommendations if and only if they are correct.
+Vice versa, we also show that any accuracy level can be achieved through fundamentally different reliance behavior.
+This has implications for assessing the effectiveness of interventions, such as explanations, in AI-assisted decision-making.
+In particular, our work highlights the importance of disentangling and assessing \textit{both} effects on accuracy \textit{and} reliance behavior in order to derive meaningful implications on how interventions affect decision-making.
+For instance, by not capturing effects on reliance, we may conclude that an intervention led to an increase in accuracy, without understanding that this increase was driven solely by human over-reliance on AI advice.